lmickes/pyWitness/manual/source/installation.rst

 ^^^^^^^^^^^^^^^^

 1. Open a new terminal and type (or copy and paste) ``conda activate pyWitness``
-2. Start up python ``ipython3 --pylab`` on the terminal or shell
+2. Start up python ``ipython3 --pylab``
-3. Import pyWitness by typing this code line (or copy and paste) into your terminal or shell
+3. Import pyWitness by typing this code line (or copy and paste)

 .. code-block :: python